ScrumFacilitators/measuringoutcome-en/README.md

 Use the **Release** to get the most stable and updated version of the Measuring Outcome Exercise.
 We’ll promise to keep it updated ;-)

+## Printing advice
+We work closely with a professional printer who advises us on materials, development for print and owns the physical store for these products (find links to order physical products through the main Scrumfacilitators.nl website).
+If you want to self-print this exercise to facilitate it, the following information may be of use.
+Intended card size: A5.
+For the game, you could get away with A6 but the instructions and cheat sheet will get hard to read.
+If you want your version printed to match the store quality, ask for 400 gr mc wood-free paper and rounded corners of 6mm (rounded corners up to 10mm should still work with our designs).

 ## Other languages

 - [Uitkomsten Meten](https://github.com/ScrumFacilitators/measuringoutcome-nl/releases/latest) (nederlands) / Translation in dutch